Authentic Mariachi Music — Mariachi Luz De Luna and the Mariachi Institute of Tucson 520-906-6023

 2016 was highlighted by a performance at the iconic Whistle Stop in Tucson, Az. with world-class musicians, The Ronstadt Generations and Kate Becker and the All Star Band at Kate's CD release celebration.

-2017 promises to be another fun filled year for Mariachi Luz de Luna.
+2017 was another fun filled year for Mariachi Luz de Luna.

-Their schedule heated up in March with the band being featured as the Half-time entertainment at the Arizona Bowl.
+The band was featured as the Half-time entertainment at the Arizona Bowl.